 The project would provide a multimodal connection from Mary and Almanor avenues, over US-101, SR-237 and Moffett Park LRT Station to 11th Avenue and Discovery Way (formerly E Street) in Moffett Park.

-As part of the EIR, we are analyzing the following project options:
+As part of the EIR, we are analyzing the EIR project and four alternate options:

 Community Kickoff, Jan.
 17, 2017